CSOC-23/CSOC23-Week-0/README.md

-# Git-freshers
+# CSOC Week 0
-Repository for Git Exercise
+Repository for Git Exercise where you have to add your github profile link and link to your portfolio website.

-Try to get your pull request merged :man_technologist:

-And then you can see your card here - [Git-freshers](https://git-freshers.netlify.app/)
+And then you can see your card here - [Git-freshers](https://cops-csoc23.netlify.app/)

 ## Steps to Contribute